Optimal bounds for semi-honest quantum oblivious transfer: Protocols arbitrarily close to the tradeoff curve

-The analysis of Protocol \ref{prot:optimal} is straightforward.
-Alice can cheat more if she biases the coin flip toward $c=0$.
+Intuitively, the security of Protocol \ref{prot:optimal} is implied by the following observations. \begin{itemize} \item Alice can cheat more if she biases the coin flip toward $c=0$.
 She can force this outcome with probability at most $\lambda+\epsilon$, in which case she can cheat with certainty.
 Otherwise, she can cheat with probability $1/2$.
 Therefore,

-as claimed.
-Similarly, Bob can cheat more if he biases the coin flip toward $c=1$.
+as claimed. \item Similarly, Bob can cheat more if he biases the coin flip toward $c=1$.
 He can force this outcome with probability at most $1-\lambda+\epsilon$, in which case he can cheat with probability $3/4$.
 Otherwise, he can cheat with probability $1/2$.
 Therefore,